zhikai-liu/mountainlab/README.md

-# MountainLab/MountainSort Spike Sorting Software
+# MountainLab Spike Sorting Software

 Notice: We recently moved everything in the master branch into the old/ directory.
 You should switch to one of the working branches (for example 'git checkout ms3' or 'git checkout 2017_06').
 See installation instructions.
 The 2017_06 branch is a snapshot of the June 30th version.
 The ms3 branch is under development.
 If you can, use ms3, or think about switching in the relatively near future.